-Moreover, before Einstein's work, mathematicians had previously discovered that not all spaces are necessarily Euclidean and that there were different kinds of space in which the parallel axiom was false (elliptical and hyperbolic spaces).
+However, mathematicians had previously discovered that not all spaces were Euclidean and that there were different kinds of space in which that parallel axiom was false (elliptical and hyperbolic spaces).
 If Kant had known this, I am sure he would have changed the examples that assumed the parallel axiom.
-Removing it leaves enough rich and deep mathematical content to illustrate Kant's claims, including the mathematical discovery that a Euclidean geometry without the parallel axiom is consistent with both Euclidean and non-Euclidean spaces: as good an example of a non-analytic necessary truth as any Kant presented.